jessepav/lacygoill-wiki-backup/floating_point/representation.md

 This is not adequate for many applications.

 ##
-## How is a number stored in a floating-point format?
+## How is a number stored in a floating-point system?

 Its computer word(s) is/are divided into three fields: